octocompose/docs/content/en/docs/configuration/_index.md

 - Merging configurations from multiple sources (local files, URLs)
   - When using URLs, you can use `gpg` to let the octoctl verify the signature of the config and it's includes.
+  - With remote URLs OctoCompose will refuse to run with an error if the remote provides no gpg signature for that config file.
 - Layering configurations (core settings with environment-specific overrides)
 - Templating for dynamic configurations
 - Version tracking for configuration sources